 Most travelers searching for airfare start and stop with their home airport.
-And unless they get lucky with a great deal, they may be forced to choose between swallowing the high price or frowning and forgetting about it.
+Unless they get lucky with a great deal, they may be forced to choose between swallowing a higher price to fly abroad … or frowning and forgetting about it.
 There's a better way.

-The key to cutting down international airfare is using positioning flights, short domestic flights from your hometown airport to a second hub to hop on a cheaper fare.
-Whether you're searching for international flights on your own, booking a great fare through our Thrifty Traveler Premium service, hopping on an insanely cheap mistake fare, or taking advantage of hard-to-find award space to use your points and miles, this strategy can easily save you hundreds of dollars.
+The key to cutting down international airfare is using positioning flights: short domestic flights from your hometown airport to a second hub to hop on a cheaper fare.
+Whether you're searching for international flights on your own, booking a great fare through our Thrifty Traveler Premium service, hopping on an insanely cheap mistake fare, or taking advantage of hard-to-find award space to use your points and miles, this strategy can easily save you hundreds of dollars or more per ticket.

-With international travel demand higher than ever and domestic flight prices on the decline, this is the key to saving big on your long flight abroad.
+With international travel demand high as ever and domestic flight prices near record lows, this is the key to saving big on your long flight abroad.

 What is a Positioning Flight?